Netflix or Amazon Video: Which is the best video streaming service?

 Related: Netflix 4K Ultra HD review

-Has Amazon Prime Instant Video caught up with Netflix after years of trailing behind a bit?
-No, not quite, but it's getting there slowly but surely.
+Has Amazon Video caught up with Netflix after years of trailing behind a bit?
+In most of the ways that count, yes it has.

-However, at present there's no reason why you can't skip between the two.
-Each has TV series worth getting hooked too, so why not play the field?
+Netflix's edge has never been as slight as it is now, but it still gets our nod in a straight-up fight.
+Of course, at present there's no reason why you can't skip between the two.
+Each has TV series worth getting hooked on, so why not play the field?

 Got a favourite when it comes to the streaming giants?
 Let us know in the comments.